 Regular maintenance is essential to keep the AED operational and reliable for use during emergencies.
 It ensures that all components are functioning correctly and that the medical device meets regulatory standards.
 AEDs in medical facilities or ambulances undergo frequent maintenance checks by experts due to their regular use.

-In contrast, public AEDs often lack efficient maintenance due to infrequent use and limited oversight by experts.
+Maintenance effectiveness depends on the AED program in place and should be verified through regular inspections and audits.
 With the increasing number of publicly installed AEDs, communities must prioritize their maintenance to ensure they are always available and ready for use in emergencies.

-Adhering to legal requirements and manufacturer recommendations is essential.
+In the United States, AED maintenance requirements vary by state and local jurisdiction, but commonly include regular inspections, documented maintenance logs, and replacement of expired batteries and pads.
+Always verify requirements under your specific state AED statute.
 It helps maintain the effectiveness of the AED and ensures compliance with local regulations and safety standards.
 Following these guidelines preserves the device's warranty and enhances its reliability and readiness for use in critical situations.

 Here are the steps to ensure that your AED remains in optimal condition, ready to deliver life-saving treatment during cardiac emergencies.

 Regular inspections are fundamental to maintaining an AED's readiness for use in life-threatening situations.
+Most modern AEDs perform automatic self-tests and display readiness indicators, but routine visual inspections are still required.
 By conducting daily visual checks, weekly inspections, and monthly functional tests, operators ensure the device is prepared to deliver timely and effective assistance during cardiac emergencies.

 Regularly replacing the battery and electrode pads of an Automated External Defibrillator (AED) is crucial to ensuring its reliability during emergencies.